The Complete Guide to Free Evacuation Map Makers

 While our AI-powered generator creates comprehensive, OSHA-aligned evacuation maps, we recommend professional review before final implementation.
 A qualified fire marshal, safety professional, or licensed engineer can verify that the generated map accurately reflects your specific facility conditions and meets all applicable local codes.

-Getting Started with Free Evacuation Maps
+Getting Started with Our Free Evacuation Map Maker

-- Gather Your Floor Plan: Any format worksโCAD exports, architectural drawings, building blueprints, or even a clear photo of a hand-drawn sketch
+- Gather Your Floor Plan: Any format works—CAD exports, architectural drawings, building blueprints, or even a clear photo of a hand-drawn sketch

 - Select Your Industry: Choose from 50+ industries to apply specialized safety requirements